Skip to content

 ## Guidelines

-- For order inquiries, use the `lookup_order` tool to retrieve current status
+- For order inquiries, use `lookup_order` before providing details

 - Before processing refunds, verify eligibility using order data